 - Have some vaping etiquette.
 This is obvious: Don’t give anyone a reason to dislike you as a vaper.
 Be courteous and respectful to those around you.
 We know secondhand vapor is harmless.
 That doesn’t mean it’s pleasant to those around you.

 ‘All I See Are Companies That Seem Clueless’

 Greg started off by telling us how tired he is.
-Not from constant traveling with a van insurance included, speaking, and testifying, but by the general lack of awareness throughout the industry about these crucial issues.
+Not from constant traveling, but by the general lack of awareness throughout the industry about these crucial issues.
 “All I see are companies that seem clueless.”
 Vape businesses need to know about these issues and start taking action.

 He seemed disappointed by the audience turnout and began projecting his voice as loudly as possible so others throughout the expo could hear him.
 More and more people came to the stage.

 His message was that if you think this industry is too big to be destroyed, you are mistaken.
 The vaping industry is a “drop in the bucket” of the U.S. economy.
 “If I sound angry, it’s because I am angry.”